tegandbiscuits/PicNameSort/README.md

 #PicNameSort
 PicNameSort is a script utility to change the file name for pictures to sort them, and help identify them.

-Say you have a folder of pictures that have names like "IMG_0281.jpg".
+Say you have a folder of pictures with names like "IMG_0281.jpg".
 It keeps them in sequential order, but it's not very descriptive.
 What PicNameSort does is grabs the date the picture was taken, then changes the file name to the date.

 The name is formatted based on ISO format, and would look like "2014-03-06_14-12-39.jpg".
 This keeps your pictures in sequential order, can help you identify the picture, and also would retain the date and time you took it should it ever change.